The Schluchtensteig was an excellent trail to walk and I would strongly recommend it.

 I used my Osprey Talon 22 backpack again, due to its light weight, but it was completely full and I spent much time packing and repacking to fit the contents.

 This overpacking presented another problem because the raincover wasn't really big enough to completely cover the pack when it was so full.

 On day 5, it was completely soaked, although the contents were dry due to using a packliner and waterproof stuff sacks.

 I bought a new raincover in a outdoor shop in Wehr.
-After collecting my €10 for the purchase, the shopkeeper told me with great delight that the next day (my last on the trail) would be dry, hot and sunny, so did I want to buy some sun cream as well?
+After collecting my €10 for the purchase, the shopkeeper told me with great delight that the next day (my last on the trail) would be dry, hot and sunny, making my current purchase unnecessary, so did I want to buy some sun cream as well?